holm0225/ecommerce-pattern-library/_products/conch-shell.md

 ---
-name: "conch shell"
+title: "conch shell"
-description: |
+details: |
   The most beautiful shell in existence.
 Also lets you hear the ocean from anywhere.
 image: "/images/shells/conch.jpg"
 price: 12.99